HarshKumarSaw/SkillSwap/replit.md

 ## Overview

-This is a full-stack skill swapping platform where users can offer skills they have and request skills they want to learn from other users.
-The application allows users to discover each other, send skill exchange requests, manage profiles, and communicate through a messaging system with comprehensive admin functionality.
+This is a comprehensive React-based skill swapping platform that enables users to discover, match, and exchange skills through an advanced interface with real-time features, mobile optimization, and administrative tools.
+The platform includes professional branding, extensive documentation, and is optimized for GitHub hosting and production deployment.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Documentation style: Professional GitHub format with cross-referencing and proper structure.
+Design preference: Modern, professional UI with gradient branding and mobile-first approach.

 ## System Architecture